 Section 6: Voting

 At any meeting of the members, each Regular Member present, in person or by proxy, shall be entitled to one vote.
 Upon demand by any Regular Member, any vote upon any question before the meeting shall be by ballot.
-Said proxy must be in writing and shall be exercised by the regular or assistant member designated by the regular member issuing the proxy. (as amended, July 25, 2009)
+Said proxy must be in writing and shall be exercised by the regular or assistant member designated by the regular member. (as amended, July 25, 2009)

 Section 7: Action by the Members

 Except as otherwise provided by statute or by these by‑laws, any corporate action authorized by a majority of the votes cast at a meeting of the members shall be the act of the members.
 Action may be taken without a meeting on written consent, setting forth the action to be taken, signed by all of the Regular Members.

 Section 8: Special Action Requiring Vote of Members

 The following corporate actions may not be taken without approval of the Regular Members as follows: